Ankylosing spondylitis: Non-TNFi biologics

+Biosimilar drugs

+Biosimilar drugs are biological products that are highly similar to an already approved biologic drug, with few or no clinically meaningful differences in terms of safety, purity, and potency.
+These drugs are developed to be equivalent to the reference biologic, often at a lower cost, providing alternative treatment options.
+In the context of ankylosing spondylitis, biosimilars are typically used as alternatives to the original biologic drugs.
+Biosimilars for ankylosing spondylitis may include versions of tumor necrosis factor inhibitors or other biologics commonly used in the treatment of the condition.
+When possible, physicians are recommended to use the original drugs over the biosimilar versions.
+Even biosimilars with perfect replication of the quality, composition, and other properties of the original drug are susceptible to nocebo effects.

+csARDs

+Conventional synthetic antirheumatic drugs (csARDs) are a class of disease-modifying medications.
+Unlike biologics or targeted synthetic drugs, which act on specific pathways in the immune system, csARDs have a broader effect on the immune system and are often considered traditional or conventional treatments.
+The most common drugs in this class are methotrexate and sulfasalazine.
+These medications are only used when others fail, or when certain specific conditions are met, and are often discontinued if a patient's symptoms become manageable with just a TNFi or other medication.
+Conventional DMARDs such as leflunomide are also considered to be part of this class.

+Concerns exist about a possible lack of efficacy of some drugs in this class.

+Corticosteroids

+Glucocorticoids, such as prednisone or methylprednisolone, are sometimes used in the treatment of ankylosing spondylitis to manage acute flares and provide short-term relief from inflammation and symptoms.
+They are powerful anti-inflammatory medications that can help reduce pain, swelling, and stiffness associated with AS.
+However, glucocorticoids are generally not recommended for long-term use.
+They are more commonly used as localized injections when someone with AS has a temporary pain flare in a particular joint or area.

 Surgery

 In severe cases of AS, surgery can be an option in the form of joint replacements, particularly in the knees and hips.
 Surgical correction is also possible for those with severe flexion deformities (severe downward curvature) of the spine, particularly in the neck, although this procedure is considered very risky.

-In addition, AS can have some manifestations which make anesthesia more complex.
+In addition, AS can have some manifestations that make anesthesia more complex.
 Changes in the upper airway can lead to difficulties in intubating the airway, spinal and epidural anesthesia may be difficult owing to calcification of ligaments, and a small number of people have aortic insufficiency.
 The stiffness of the thoracic ribs results in ventilation being mainly diaphragm-driven, so there may also be a decrease in pulmonary function.

 Physical therapy

 Though physical therapy remedies have been scarcely documented, some therapeutic exercises are used to help manage lower back, neck, knee, and shoulder pain.
-There is moderate quality evidence that therapeutic exercise programmes help reduce pain and improve function.
-Some therapeutic exercises include:
+There is moderate quality evidence that therapeutic exercise programs help reduce pain and improve function.
+Therapeutic exercises include: